bob01/esctelemetry/README.md

 ### Caution
 - some powersafe receivers e.g. the FrSky TD SR18 don't like power from an external source to appear on the +ve of the servo bus
   - removing the +ve lead from the ESC telemetry lead to the FC avoids this
-  - also best to disconnect the FC from the Rx if connecting the FC to a computer w/ a USB cable (should not be necessary after initial configuration)

 ### The connections
 - connect the FC with a 3 pin servo cable to one of the FrSky Rx's s.port ports